Understanding DOT Hours of Service (HOS)

 What Does Hours of Service (HOS) Mean?

 Understanding the DOT hours of service rules is essential for any professional behind the wheel.
-Below are the most critical parts of the current HOS rules that all drivers should know:
+Here are the most critical rules all drivers must know:

 11-Hour Driving Limit

-What is the 11-hour limit?
-It means that a driver can drive for a maximum of 11 hours after 10 consecutive hours off duty.
-This rule is a cornerstone of the DOT driving regulations, helping prevent overexertion and keeping roads safer.
+A driver can drive for a maximum of 11 hours after 10 consecutive hours off duty.
+This rule is a cornerstone of DOT driving regulations, helping prevent overexertion and keeping roads safer.

 14-Hour Driving Window

 After coming on duty, drivers have a 14-hour window to complete driving and all other work-related tasks.
-Even if you don’t drive for all 14 hours, you cannot exceed this time before taking a break.
-This is a key component of cdl hours of service.
+Even if you don't drive for all 14 hours, you cannot extend this window before taking a mandatory break.
+This is a key component of CDL hours of service.

 30-Minute Driving Break